 They ask, “how are you?” and you respond “fine, thanks.”
 Do not ask how they are.

 They ask, “what did you do at the weekend?” and you respond “Washed the pots.”
 Or “cut the grass.”
 Or “ nothing.”
-Reply with any answers that’s as boring as possible.
+Reply with any answers that are as boring as possible.
+Things the narcissist finds tedious or dull.
 Do not ask them what they did.

 If they respond with “you’ve become boring,” just nod, no need to respond you know different.